smithy-lang/smithy/docs/source/spec/core.rst

 **Validation**

 - Update operations MUST be valid :ref:`instance operations <instance-operations>`.
-- Update operations MUST NOT be marked as :ref:`readonly-trait`.
+- Update operations MUST NOT be marked with :ref:`readonly-trait`.

 For example: